NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 - Steemr, providing beautiful user interface, is targeted to provide a market for offchain stream data.
 It's also based on Ethereum.
-Their network is so far running totally offchain with nothing about the their ERC20 token.
+Their network is so far running totally offchain with barely relationship with ERC20 token.